nimakam/nimakam-notes/stable-coin/papers/v0.1/technical-whitepaper.md

 As mentioned, any public blockchain's native asset token satisfies the role of backing asset given that it is likely to be:

-- The most trust-minimized asset token on the blockchain.
+- The most trust-minimized asset token on the blockchain, aka the native token.
 - Widely used as a Store of Value (SoV) by the blockchain users, and early adopters.

 It is essential for the system to prevent significant issuance of pegged currency, without securing a corresponding value of backing asset, per loan instance, and for the system as a whole.
 Similarly, it is crucial for the system to respond to backing asset release requests, when corresponding pegged currency is being returned to the system.
 In a healthy system, the value of the backing asset token is greater than the pegged currency by a healthy margin, in order to insure against the possibility of a major devaluation in that backing asset.